Frequently Asked Questions

 Q. I am a subscriber to this publication.
 However, I have a team of employees who need to have this information.
 How can I legally share this issue without violating your copyright?

-A. We offer very attractive pricing for large numbers of readers through a "site license" agreement.
+A. We offer very attractive pricing for large numbers of readers through a group subscription agreement.

 A. Based on expected readership, IMF can offer one price for access to all publications, or varying prices for each newsletter.
 Some agreements are for access to only one publication.
 Some companies start with a license for one publication and add more later.
 These decisions are based on discussions with the company about its needs.
-(Note: we also offer data site licenses.)
+(Note: we also offer group pricing for data subscriptions.)

 A. Anyone with a paid subscription has the right to access our archives through use of a password for that individual.
-That includes site license subscribers.
-When you apply for a password you sign an agreement that stipulates single person access.
+That includes group subscribers.
+When you apply for a password, you agree to terms that stipulate single-person access.

 Q. Can't I just let my team share my password to access the archives?

 A. Not legally.
-Access to archives is a free benefit for the named subscriber, as stated in the signed agreement.
-Abuse of the password will necessitate our denying you any access.
+Access to archives is a free benefit for the named subscriber, as stated in the agreement.
+Abuse of the password will necessitate our denying you any online access.